tnhubbar/Rails-Project/notes.md

 You must include and make use of a nested resource with the appropriate RESTful URLs.

-????
-You must include a nested new route with form that relates to the parent resource
+X You must include a nested new route with form that relates to the parent resource??????

 X You must include a nested index or show route